m3oow/ctf-writeups/picoCTF 2019/General Skills/General Skills - Flag_shop (300 points).md

 Walking through the store, we guess that we have to buy the *1337 flags*.
 Guess what, we don't have enough money for this...

-Looking at the store source, there is an intesting here :
+Looking at the store source, there is an interesting thing here :

 ```C
 int total_cost = 0; (4 bytes / signed)